thisMatter.comMoneyWills, Estates, and Trusts

 Fiduciary Obligation of the Trustee

-Because it is impossible to specify every requirement in the trust document and because the compensation of the trustee is not dependent on the performance of the trust, it is necessary to impose a fiduciary obligation on the trustee and it is up to the beneficiaries to enforce both the terms of the trust and the trustee's fiduciary obligation.
+Because it is impossible to specify every requirement in the trust document and because trustee compensation does not depend on trust performance, it is necessary to impose a fiduciary obligation on the trustee, leaving it to the beneficiaries to enforce both the terms of the trust and the trustee's fiduciary obligation.

 The beneficiary-trustee relationship is much like a principal-agent relationship.
 However, the beneficiaries cannot control the trustee as well as the principal can control its agent.
 Therefore, courts are stricter in applying the fiduciary principles to trustees.